Topology of irregular isomonodromy times on a fixed pointed curve: Type A

+\begin{proof} The first item can be proven by induction on $p \geq 1$.
 If $p = 1$ then a maximal proper subtree is a leaf, so $\mc T = J_1$: then two leaves are isomorphic (as ranked trees) if and only if they have the same rank.
 Hence for $i \in J_1$ the integer $n(i) \geq 1$ is the number of rank-$r(i)$ leaves, and in this case

 where $\wt{J}_1 \sse J_1$ is a set of representatives of leaves---of all possible ranks.
 The result follows from Prop.~\ref{prop:kernel_stabiliser_type_A}.